jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Requirements at time of making request
 (3) At the time of making the request, the person must— (a) for an income tax liability, have met all their return filing requirements for earlier tax years:
-  (b) for a provisional tax liability, have met all their obligations under the provisional tax rules for the tax year.
+  (b) for a provisional tax liability other than under the AIM method, have met all their obligations under the provisional tax rules for the tax year.
 Effective date of transfer
 (4) The effective date that the person nominates for the transfer of funds must correspond to the relevant instalment date set out in schedule 3, part A (Payment of provisional tax and terminal tax).
 Refunds